 Research isn’t only usability testing.
 Testing our assumptions by actively engaging with the world around us is at the heart of how 18F works.
 We do research when we meet with stakeholders to learn about a project, when we investigate and compare tools and systems, and when we find members of the public to tell us about their experiences with the federal government.
 Research includes questionnaires and surveys, as well as analytics.

 These guidelines should be familiar to anyone who’s done research in the private sector or in academia.
 However, as public servants, we need to make sure that we’re following a few basic principles.

-- Respect for persons: We honor people’s opinions and choices, only blocking actions that are obviously going to harm others.
+- Respect: We honor people’s opinions and choices, only blocking actions that are obviously going to harm others.
 We make sure that anyone participating in our research is doing so of their own free will, and that they have enough information to make that decision responsibly.

 - Beneficence: We do our best to further people’s best interests, and we avoid actions that might hurt them.
 This goal extends to society at large: before doing research, we need to consider whether what we’re doing is in the best interests not just of individual participants but of the organizations and the country that we serve.